ErlynLD/VenonTestChallengeErlyn/README.md

 ![alt text](src/test/resources/Cucumber Report.png)

 For the Performance part I considered to test only the upload pet image.
+You can use the *petImage.jpg* and *petImage2.jpg* in the test resources directory.

-Since I couldn't set up my local environment but use the  https://petstore.swagger.io/#/ source, it's expected that I shouldn't try to put that server under stress but I rather demonstrate the difference when uploading distinct file sizes as follows:
+Since I couldn't set up my local environment but use the  https://petstore.swagger.io/#/ source, it's expected that I shouldn't try to put that server under stress, but I rather demonstrate the difference when uploading distinct file sizes as follows:

 ### 10 users sending 10 requests per second for 30 seconds:
 ![alt text](src/test/resources/10 users sending 10 requests for 30 secons.png)